virtualmason/soar-above/user-stories.md

 ## MVP ##

 As a user, I want a home page that acts as a jumping point to other pages, and displays basic information about the site in order to easily navigate the page.

- 1.The hero page is divided into two parts.
+The hero page is divided into two parts.
 ..*Top of page is a picture of a bird.
 With a logo.
 ..* Bottom is the tagline.
 3. We will have a navbar in top middle of page.
 2 Under the hero are 3 sections that will link else where.